CORaisch/Cpp-Notes/README.md

 };
 ```
 ### Notes
-- In move constructor and assignment functions simply move all members, even if the type is fundamental or it is a pointer.
+- In move constructor and assignment functions simply <u>move all members</u>, even if the type is fundamental or it is a pointer.
 There will be no performance bonus, but whenever some types will change, there will be no need to fix the move functions.
 - _Core Guideline C.66_: Make move operations `noexcept`
 	- e.g. `std::vector::push_back(std::move(obj))` will need the guarantee of the move operation to not throw an exception, else it will use the (slower) copy constructor.
 This means the move-constructor will need to be set `noexcept` explicitly.
 - don’t set `noexcept` if you do something inside the move operation, that can throw!